-DGC utilises the best possible method of application to achieve not only the best finish, but also the most accurate and consistent film formation based on the selected material and accessibility.
+DGC utilizes the best possible method of application to achieve not only the best finish but also the most accurate and consistent film formation based on the selected material and accessibility.
 The company also monitors environmental conditions before and during all applications to ensure that no external climatic conditions can influence the curing or performance of the coating system being applied.

 For a specification to serve a useful purpose, it needs to be complied with; a good specification that is adhered to will produce optimum coating life and is economically advantageous.

 DGC will not compromise on quality.
 A Qualified inspector will conduct regular inspections to ensure that the conditions and limitations of the specification are adhered to without compromise.
 The company undertakes critical inspections before, during, and after surface preparation and coating applications in accordance with various international standards as outlined below:

 Measuring ambient temperature, Relative Humidity, surface temp and Dew point

 DESCRIPTION OF INSPECTION

 Measuring the profile size on steel after abrasive grit blasting